krishna0136221m/python101/README.md

 # python101

 ## about
-this repository contain will contain code for python101 dev(backend).
+This repository contain will contain code for python101 dev(web backend).